drewrip/PilotProblem/README.md

 *1 Billion Simulations*

 #### Raw Table
 Gathered using the weighted C++ simulation.
-From [dat file located in the data directory](https://github.com/drewrip/PilotProblem/blob/master/data/1blnwgt.dat).
+From [the dat file located in the data directory](https://github.com/drewrip/PilotProblem/blob/master/data/1blnwgt.dat).

 | # of Female Pilots | # of Simulations |
 |--------------------|------------------|